Tubthumper

 Tubthumper is the eighth studio album and the major label debut by English rock band Chumbawamba, released on 1 September 1997 by EMI.
 The album was written and produced by Chumbawamba, with additional production from Neil Ferguson.
-A musical departure from the group's anarcho-punk roots, the album incorporates elements of pop rock, dance-pop, and alternative rock.
+A musical departure from the group's anarcho-punk roots, the album incorporates elements of pop rock, dance-pop, power pop and alternative rock.
 Thematically, the album acts as a social commentary on a variety of political issues, particularly that of class conflict.
 Tubthumper was promoted with three singles: "Tubthumping", "Amnesia", and "Drip, Drip, Drip".
 "Top of the World (Olé, Olé, Olé)", a standalone single previously featured on the official music compilation album for the 1998 FIFA World Cup, was included on a European reissue of Tubthumper.

 Tubthumper received generally positive reviews from music critics, who noted it as a sonically distinctive record, in addition to praising its subtle social commentary.
 Following the international commercial success of lead single "Tubthumping", the album peaked at number three in the United States and within the top ten in several other countries.
 The album's release was met with several controversies, including controversial comments in interviews by group vocalist Alice Nutter and allegations of the band selling out after signing to a major label.
 Tubthumper remains as Chumbawamba's most successful album, having sold over 3.2 million units in the United States alone.

 Background and release

 Sessions for Tubthumper spanned from August 1996 through February 1997 at Woodlands Studio in Castleford, West Yorkshire, England.
 The album was written and produced by Chumbawamba, with additional production from Neil Ferguson.
 Approximately twenty songs were written for the album, with the group choosing to pursue a more mainstream sound entailing elements of pop rock, dance-pop, and alternative rock.
 The album resulted in a stalemate between Chumbawamba and their record label, One Little Indian Records, with the latter rejecting the record in opposition to the group's new sound.
 As a result, Chumbawamba parted ways with the label, then signing with EMI in England and Universal Music Group in the United States.
 The group intended to reach a larger audience with their music through signing with a major record label.

-The album catapulted the group into the mainstream, released by EMI in the UK and in the US by Universal Records, and was noted for its departure from the group's typical style of outspoken punk rock in favor of a more mainstream sound.
+The album catapulted the group into the mainstream, released by EMI in the UK and in the US by Universal Records, and was noted for its departure from the group's typical style of outspoken punk rock in favour of a more mainstream sound.

 The album's title refers to "Someone who stands on a soapbox on the street corner and shouts what's wrong with the world".
 The cover for the album was designed by Michael Calleia at Industrial Strength Design in New York City.
 The cover was loosely based on the album cover for the group's 1994 album Anarchy, with the group commenting "the anarchy baby was just being born on Anarchy, and we thought it should be eight months to a year old with a bit of attitude on Tubthumper."